ArminJo/JK-BMSToPylontechCAN/README.md

 **Power** is taken from an USB power supply connected to the Nano.
 Current is 40 mA for a dark 2004 display and 55 mA for a bright one.<br/>
 Optionally, power can be taken from the second battery, but then you may require an external 5V regulator.
 My built in regulator broke 2 times (with LCD connected).<br/>
-Or use a reliable buck converters for 55V, but they may be hard to find.
+Or use the complete battery voltage for Nano supply, but a reliable buck converters for around 50 to 60 volt may be hard to find.

 On the Deye, connect cable before setting `Battery Mode` to `Lithium`, to avoid alarm. `Lithium Mode` for Pylontech CAN is `0` or `PYLON`.